 The residents of the Gaza Strip face a grim reality when it comes to potable water.
-According to the World Bank, only 10 percent of Gaza's residents consistently have access to safe water, 80 compared with the virtually 100 percent of Israelis.
-81 Estimates from 2009 put water supply at 90 liters per capita per day for Gaza, 73 in the West Bank and 280 for Israel, 82 more recent analysis puts the water availability at a stunningly low 23 liters per person per day in Gaza 33 in sharp contrast to 246 44 in Israel.
-It is important to note that in all cases, available water in both Gaza and the West Bank falls below the 100 liters per person per day that the United Nations says is needed to comfortably sustain a healthy life.
-85
+According to the World Bank, only 10 percent of Gaza's residents consistently have access to safe water, sompared with the virtually 100 percent of Israelis.
+Estimates from 2009 put water supply at 90 liters per capita per day for Gaza, 73 in the West Bank and 280 for Israel, some recent analysis puts the water availability at a stunningly low 23 liters per person per day in Gaza in sharp contrast to 246 in Israel.
+It is important to note that in all cases, available water in both Gaza and the West Bank falls below the 100 liters per person per day that the United Nations says is needed to comfortably sustain a healthy life. so